If you’ve ever tried an easier way of looking for a job, chances are that you’ve heard of Upwork.

 Weak guidelines for vetting

 Following closely with the above criticism, Upwork has weak guidelines for vetting freelancers.
-Basically, anyone can create an account, both freelancers and clients and run rampant on job postings.
+Basically, anyone, both freelancers and clients, can create an account and run rampant on job postings.

 It’s really a gamble when hiring on the site.
 Even when reviews are posted, you must take the assumption that these are legitimate testimonials and not dummy comments.